takamura-research/PRISM/README.md

 brew list --cask | grep lm-studio
 ```

-> **Version used in this study:** The experiments reported in the manuscript were conducted using LM Studio version X.X.X.
+> **Version used in this study:** The experiments reported in the manuscript were conducted using LM Studio version 0.3.30.

 ### System requirements